 - Represented a major construction company in protecting its confidential bid documents from production by a local government agency to a competitor under local freedom of information laws.

-- Represented a major construction company in a multimillion-dollar suit brought by a severely injured employee of an electrical subcontractor.
+- Defended a major construction company in a multimillion-dollar suit brought by a severely injured employee of an electrical subcontractor.

-- Represented a mall operator in a wrongful death action brought by the parents of a child who was murdered by a third-party assailant on mall property.
+- Defended a mall operator in a wrongful death action brought by the parents of a child who was murdered by a third-party assailant on mall property.

 - Represented a commercial lessor in a contract dispute that arose after a lessee reneged on a major lease and project management agreement.
 The case involved a substantial monetary investment by the lessor.
 The matter was resolved shortly after we filed a multiple-count complaint.